Tides and Currents

 Often two or more bodies of water having different salinity levels collide.
 Although some mixing occurs, a certain amount of stratification (layering) may also occur.
 On the surface this may be very confusing to boaters and fishermen.
 Saltwater is heavier and tends to sink when it meets a body of freshwater.
 The result can make surface waters appear to be running "out" when in fact the tide is rising.

 Temperature breaks occur when 2 currents collide.
-In the open ocean, this often results in eddies, also called gyres or ?
+In the open ocean, this often results in eddies.
 These isolated bodies of water spin off from a parent current, sometimes travelling some distance before disbanding.